 The Celtic Challenge is the World’s Longest true rowing race where teams race from Arklow in County Wicklow, Ireland to Aberystwyth on the Welsh coast, a distance of about 90 nautical miles.
 Celtic and Pembrokeshire longboats take part (and occasionally other similar boats also join in) – each boat is about 24 feet (8m) long and has 4 fixed seats and one cox.

 The race is an extreme test of endurance and generally takes between 15 and 24 hours, depending on the weather.
 The race usually starts in the afternoon with all teams rowing throughout the night and sometimes arriving in Aberystwyth very early in the morning!
-The race happens every 2 years and last took place on the weekend of May 5th-6th 2012.
+The race happens every 2 years and last took place on the first weekend of May 2017.